 OECD (2018) presents several cases from abroad.
-According to a survey of more than 500 businesses conducted by Deloitte, 40% of businesses using AI to personalize the customer experience used AI to personalize pricing and promotions in real time.
-Also, in an experiment conducted by Northeastern University in 2014, they prepared a large number of virtual accounts with various attributes such as different cookies, browsers, OSs, IP addresses, etc., and compared the prices given by e-commerce websites displayed on each account in a method that eliminated the effect of price differences caused by factors other than personalization.
-As a result, they found that four general retailers and five travel websites engage in some form of personalized price discrimination.
-In addition, the report presents a case where some consumers noticed that Uber was charging different prices for driving the same route at the same time in 2018, and a case of Amazon around the
+According to a survey of more than 500 businesses conducted by Deloitte, 40% of businesses using AI to personalize the customer experience used AI to personalize pricing and promotions in real time.90 Also, in an experiment conducted by Northeastern University in 2014, they prepared a large number of virtual accounts with various attributes such as different cookies, browsers, OSs, IP addresses, etc., and compared the prices given by e-commerce websites displayed on each account in a method that eliminated the effect of price differences caused by factors other than personalization.
+As a result, they found that four general retailers and five travel websites engage in some form of personalized price discrimination.91 In addition, the report presents a case where some consumers noticed that Uber was charging different prices for driving the